 Remember when we were younger and used to bemoan our thick eyebrows?
-Now that I’m in my 50s I would give my eye teeth to have them back.
+Now that I’m in my 50s, I would give my eye teeth to have them back.
 But, since I can’t turn back the clock, I do the next best thing and fill in the sparse spots with a pencil or gel liner.
-There are several great options out there for this but two that I like for a natural, non-painted look are Benefit Gimme Brow Voluminizing Fiber Gel and Charlotte Tilbury Legendary Brows Sculpting Gel.
+There are several great options out there for this.
+Still, I like for a natural, non-painted look: benefit Gimme Brow Volumizing Fiber Gel and Charlotte Tilbury Legendary Brows Sculpting Gel.
 For more great tips on how to deal with disappearing eyebrows, check out this post.

 Over to you.
 What tips do you have for opening up your eyes after 40?